1. What is radiotherapy?

 After breast-conserving surgery

-If you had breast-conserving surgery (a wide local excision or lumpectomy) you will usually have radiotherapy to the remaining breast tissue on that side.
+If you had , you'll usually have radiotherapy to the remaining breast tissue on that side.

-Your specialist may consider giving radiotherapy to the area of the breast where the cancer was removed if the risk of the cancer coming back is low and you’re going to be taking hormone therapy for at least five years.
+Your specialist may consider giving radiotherapy to the area of the breast where the cancer was removed, rather than the whole breast area.
 This is known as partial breast radiotherapy.
+It may be considered if the risk of the cancer coming back is low and you’re going to be taking for at least 5 years.

 After a mastectomy